 4. Make Sure your Company Can Afford the Salary

 Having multitasker employees is an advantage indeed.
-The problem is, such employees often ask for a high salary.
+The problem is, that such employees often ask for a high salary.
 This is why it’s important to make sure that your company can afford to pay the requested salary.

 To overcome this, you can set the top and bottom limits of the employee’s salary.
 You can use these limits as a benchmark when recruiting employees.
-Even if you find a multitalented employee but the salary requested exceeds the top limit, don’t force to recruit him/her, and vice versa.
+Even if you find a multitalented employee but the salary requested exceeds the top limit, don’t force yourself to recruit him/her, and vice versa.
 Do not give the employee a salary below the bottom limit you have previously set.

 5. Monitor their Contribution

 The employee’s contributions to the company will greatly determine how much salary they receive.
-It’s possible that the employee position in the company doesn’t directly bring profits to the company, but has a big contribution in increasing the productivity of other employees.
+It’s possible that the employee position in the company doesn’t directly bring profits to the company, but has a big contribution to increasing the productivity of other employees.
 This is an important point in determining the salary.

 Monitoring the contributions of probation employees is also an important thing to do.
 If during the probation the employee is finished his/her work and responsibilities or has above-average performance, you can consider raising his/her salary after he/she has passed the trial period.